revolt268/MediatorExamples-LocationProximity/README.md

 # MediatorExamples-LocationProximity

-Small sample project deisgned to show how Mediator can be used to communicate between form objects.
+Small sample project designed to show how Mediator can be used to communicate between form objects.